TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Let the Journey Choose the Route

-Climbing down, though not as strenuous as going up, takes almost the same amount of time.
-Sudersan led the way, carrying our extra bag with hemp samples, stepping blithely across rocks and jumping across the tiny rivulets that crisscross the plains once we reached level ground.
+Climbing down, though less strenuous than going up, takes almost the same time.
+Sudersan led the way, carrying our extra bag with hemp samples, stepping blithely across rocks and jumping across the tiny creeks that crisscross the plains once we reached level ground.
 We passed by a community mill that worked by the power of the running water of the stream directly beneath it.
-Nobody mans it, but it is kept up collectively.
-Each family using the mill for grinding wheat donates a part of it to the family who stays nearest to it and is entrusted with its safety and ensuring its smooth running.
+Nobody operates it, but it is kept up collectively.
+Each family using the mill for grinding wheat donates a part of it to the family that stays nearest to it, is entrusted with its safety, and ensures its smooth running.

-We were tired by the time we reached the point where we were dropped off earlier.
-Thankfully, there was a vehicle already waiting there — but it was full.
-Both of us piled inside as people — already spilling over — chuckled in good humor and tried to offer us some space.
+We were tired when we reached the point where we were dropped off earlier.
+Thankfully, a vehicle was already waiting there — but it was full.
+We both piled inside as people — already spilling over — chuckled in good humor and tried to offer us some space.
 With his one hand outside the door, tapping with his fingers to the loud FM radio music, the driver kept talking in an animated fashion to the young woman who sat next to him on the winding mountain roads.
-In part because we were truly too tired to care, we just sat there content that we had done a good job both for ourselves and for the hemp farmers we had visited.
+In part, because we were truly too tired to care, we just sat there content that we had done a good job for ourselves and the hemp farmers we had visited.

 Job?
-No, it was far from a job: there was the excitement of seeing a new place, the pleasure of meeting new people, experiencing how they live, sharing their dreams, and all the adventure we wanted.
+No, it was far from a job: there was the excitement of seeing a new place, meeting new people, experiencing how they live, sharing their dreams, and all the adventure we wanted.

 Hemp is one the strongest and longest known natural fiber and a good substitute for cotton.
 One acre of hemp can produce four times more paper.
 Hemp bio composites are used in construction materials.
-Today, it is witnessing a gradual and strong revival in countries like the UK.
+Today, it is witnessing a gradual but popular revival in countries like the UK, many other countries or regions in Europe, Australia, Africa, Latin America, and Northern America.

 About Us